Approved in Tarvisio, Italy, 23 September 2023.

 6.5.
 In the absence of the President, the Vice President shall act as Chairman.
 If the Vice President is not available, the Treasurer will act as Chairman.

 6.6.
-The Board shall have the authority to issue directives, to approve and reform regulations, and to appoint committees and special delegates as may be required.
+The Board shall have the authority to issue directives and to appoint committees and special delegates as may be required.

-6.8.
-Incase of a vacancy in the Board, the Board may co-opt a person to fill the vacancy until the next Congress.
-However, such position shall be formally filled with an election at the next Congress, for the remainder of the term of the predecessor.
+6.9.
+In case of a vacancy in the Board, the Board may co-opt a person to fill the vacancy until the next Congress.
+If an election for this position is not due at the next Congress in accordance with Art.
+5.10.3., it shall be formally filled with an election at the next Congress, for the remainder of the term of the predecessor.
+Any period served on the Board to complete the term of a predecessor who leaves the Board early will not count as far as Art.
+6.2 is concerned.

-6.11.
+6.12.
 The Secretary General shall perform the administrative functions of FEPA under direction of the Board.
-He shall maintain and keep such records as may from time to time be required.
-He shall in addition make all necessary arrangements for meetings of Congress.
+The Secretary General shall maintain and keep such records as may from time to time be required and, in addition, make all necessary arrangements for meetings of Congress.

 7. Financial Management